1 / 50

 27 / 50

-A. When going up grades
+A. When going down grades

-B. When going around curves
+B. When going up grades

-C. When going down grades
+C. When going around curves

 You can select a low range to get greater engine braking when going down grades.
 The lower ranges prevent the transmission from shifting up beyond the selected gear.